Nagel’s What is it like to be a bat?

 What is it like to be a fish?
 Or an ant?
 Can we really know how another being thinks or feels?

-How do we know whether a computer (Or a plant or a rock) is conscious?
-And if they are conscious, can we know what it is like?
+How do we know whether a computer (or a plant or a rock) is conscious?
+If they are conscious, can we know what it is like?

 How do we know that the person sitting next to you is conscious?
-How do we know that the person next to you sees the sky as the same color of blue, or that a lemon tastes sour to them; could someone else see the same sky as “green” and that the same lemon tastes sweet?
+How do we know that the person next to you sees the sky as the same color of blue, or that a lemon tastes sour to them; could someone else see the same sky as “green” experience the same lemon as sweet?

 Resources